Leniency Designs: An Operator's Manual: A Checklist for Leniency Designs

 \Cref{fig:monotonicity} tests average monotonicity using outcome-specific UJIVE regressions.
 For each possible outcome value, we create an indicator for that value (e.g., a dummy for zero subsequent applications) and interact it with treatment status as our dependent variable, maintaining examiner instruments and art unit-by-year controls.
 The specification is estimated as in \Cref{tab:balance_checks,tab:treat_effect_est}.
 The fact that all of these UJIVE estimates are positive, with tight 95\% confidence intervals, builds support for average monotonicity holding.

 \emph{5.
 Characterize compliers to assess external validity}

-Having established internal validity, we examine whether our complier population represents the broader sample.
-We estimate complier characteristics using UJIVE with modified outcomes: we regress the interaction of each covariate with the treatment indicator on the treatment itself, maintaining examiner instruments and controls.
-This recovers weighted averages of complier characteristics for treated compliers using the same weights as our main estimates.
-Using one minus the treatment as the treatment variable recovers the characteristics for untreated compliers.
-We efficiently pool the two specifications, following \textcite{ANGRIST20231}.\footnote{For a characteristic $v_i$, one can show this can be done by using $\tilde{x}_i=2x_i-1$ as the transformed treatment variable that takes on values $\{-1,1\}$ instead of $\{0,1\}$.
+Having found support for the design's internal validity, we next consider external validity.
+For this we estimate complier characteristics using UJIVE with modified outcomes: we regress the interaction of each covariate with the treatment indicator on the treatment itself, maintaining examiner instruments and controls.
+Such specifications identify weighted averages of complier characteristics for treated compliers using the same weights as our main estimates.
+Using one minus the treatment as the treatment variable identifies characteristics for untreated compliers, which should be the same by virtue of as-good-as-random assignment.
+We efficiently pool these two specifications, following \textcite{ANGRIST20231}.\footnote{For a characteristic $v_i$, one can show this can be done by using $\tilde{x}_i=2x_i-1$ as the transformed treatment variable that takes on values $\{-1,1\}$ instead of $\{0,1\}$.
 We then run a UJIVE regression of $v_i\times \tilde{x}_i$ onto $\tilde{x}_i$, maintaining the controls and examiner instruments.}

-\Cref{tab:complier_char} reveals that compliers closely resemble the full sample.
+\Cref{tab:complier_char} reveals that compliers resemble the full sample.
 Column 2 reports complier means for eight characteristics, while Column 1 shows population means.
 None of the differences are statistically significant, while all the complier estimates fall within logical bounds---again supporting average monotonicity.
 Compliers have similar rates of venture capital funding, comparable technical complexity in their applications, and equivalent representation across patent classes.
-This representativeness matters for interpretation: our treatment effects likely approximate average effects for the full population of first-time patent applicants, not just an idiosyncratic subset whose outcomes depend on examiner assignment.
-The validity of our estimates thus appears to extend beyond the specific complier group to inform broader questions about how patent rights affect startup innovation.
+This representativeness matters for interpretation: our treatment effects likely approximate average effects for the full population of first-time patent applicants, not just the subset whose outcomes depend on examiner assignment.
+The validity of the UJIVE estimates thus appears to broadly inform how patenting affects startup innovation.